ipfs/ipfs-desktop/README.md

 ## Features

-IPFS Desktop combines a complete IPFS node (running go-ipfs) and the [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui) into a single, convenient desktop app — plus adds a menubar/system tray menu to your OS for easy access to a variety of common IPFS tasks.
+IPFS Desktop combines a complete IPFS node (running [go-ipfs](https://github.com/ipfs/go-ipfs)) and the [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui) into a single, convenient desktop app — plus adds a menu to your OS menubar/system tray for easy access to a variety of common IPFS tasks.

 If you already have an IPFS node on your computer, IPFS Desktop will act as a control panel and file browser for that node.
 If you don't have a node, it'll install one for you.
 And either way, IPFS Desktop will automatically check for updates.

 ![IPFS Desktop](https://gateway.ipfs.io/ipfs/QmbT2YtuNo17Qaq31FJWRZgRMY4E6N9cdfBwzZTFSHUoBP)

 ### Start your node at system startup and control it from your OS

-IPFS Desktop's main feature is to allow you to have the IPFS daemon always running in the background.
-But fear not!
-If you need to stop it, you can do it just by clicking on 'Stop'.

-### File browser lets you add, move, view, share, and pin files

-foo

-### Peer visualizer gives you info on connected nodes worldwide

-foo

-#### IPLD Explorer

-foo

-### Handle `ipfs://`, `ipns://` and `dweb:` links

-IPFS Desktop has the capacity to handle protocols at the operating system level; i.e., if an application tries to open a link to either `ipfs://`, `ipns://` or `dweb:`, then the OS will call IPFS Desktop, which will handle the link.

-For example, if you come across a link on the Internet whose `href` attribute is `ipns://ipfs.io`, then IPFS Desktop will be able to handle it.

-On Windows, an easy way to open a link would be to open the Run window (Win+R), paste the link, and hit Enter.
-Then, IPFS Desktop handles the rest.
-The same happens if you try opening the same link in a browser.

-Goes great with IPFS Companion!
+IPFS Desktop can be set to launch at system startup, ensuring that your node is running whenever your computer is on.
+Plus, if you'd like to stop or restart your node at any point, you can do so straight from the IPFS logo menu in your OS menubar/system tray.

-### Easily import items to IPFS
+### Easily import files, folders, and screenshots to IPFS

-Quickly import files and folders to your IPFS node in a variety of ways:
+Quickly import files and folders to your IPFS node in a variety of convenient ways:
-- Drag and drop items onto IPFS Desktop's Files screen
+- Drag and drop items onto IPFS Desktop's `Files` screen
+- Click the `Import` button on the `Files` screen to add items from your computer or an IPFS content ID
 - (Windows) Right-click a file/folder's icon to add it to IPFS from the pop-up menu
 - (Mac) Drag and drop a file/folder onto the IPFS icon in your menubar

-### Automagically import your screenshots

-Use `Take Screenshot` under the IPFS icon menu (in your menubar/system tray) to take a screenshot and import it to your IPFS node with one click.
+Plus, you can use `Take Screenshot` under the IPFS logo menu to take a screenshot and import it to your node with one click.

+### Use the Files screen to manage the contents of your node

+IPFS Desktop's `Files` screen gives you an easy, familiar interface for working with files on your IPFS node:
+- Easily rename, move, or remove files
+- Preview most common file formats directly in IPFS Desktop
+- Copy a file/folder's IPFS content ID or a shareable link to your clipboard
+- ["Pin"](https://docs.ipfs.io/concepts/persistence/) files to your IPFS node or (coming soon!) to a third-party pinning service to ensure that important data is retained

 ### Quick download for CIDs, IPFS paths, and IPNS paths

-Just want to download an IPFS CID or IPFS/IPNS content path?
-Choose `Download...` from the IPFS icon menu, paste it in, and you're good to go.
+Just want to download an IPFS content ID or IPFS/IPNS content path?
+Choose `Download...` from the IPFS logo menu, paste it in, and you're good to go.

+### Visualize your IPFS peers worldwide

+Visit the `Peers` screen to see what nodes you're connected to, where they are, the connections they're using, and more.

+### Explore the "Merkle Forest" of IPFS files

+Use the `Explore` screen to explore some example datasets — or your own files — and see firsthand how items stored on IPFS are broken down into content-addressed pieces.

+### Enjoy OS-wide support for IPFS files and links

+IPFS Desktop enables your operating system to support protocols including `ipfs://`, `ipns://` and `dweb:`.
+This means that if an app on your computer tries to open a link starting with one of those protocol identifiers (for example, if your web browser encounters a link to `ipns://ipfs.io`), it'll automatically open in IPFS Desktop.

+For an even better experience in native support for `ipfs://`, `ipns://` and `dweb:` addresses, we recommend installing [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) as well!

 ### Learn IPFS commands as you go